Current Advice on Parasite Control:

 - selamectin – topical

-RESISTANCE - Recent work has shown that there are isolates of heartworms that are capable of developing to adults in dogs receiving routine prophylaxis with any of the available macrocyclic lactones.
+RESISTANCE - Recent work indicated that some heartworm isolates can develop to adults in dogs receiving routine prophylaxis with any of the available macrocyclic lactones; though such infections in treated dogs resulted in different heartworm numbers, depending on the preventive used.

-- INFECTED DOGS MUST BE TREATED PROMPTLY WITH AN APPROVED ADULTICIDE (see below) AND UNINFECTED DOGS SHOULD BE MAINTAINED ON ML PREVENTIVES YEAR-ROUND TO PROTECT THEM AGAINST HEARTWORM INFECTION.
-It is extremely important, however, to do annual antigen testing on dogs receiving preventives to verify that they are not becoming infected despite precautions.
+- Annual antigen testing on dogs receiving preventives is extremely important, to verify that they are not becoming infected despite precautions.
 Annual testing will ensure that infected dogs are detected and treated as soon as possible.
-For dogs living in highly endemic areas, twice-a-year testing is advised.
+For dogs living in high endemic areas, twice-a-year testing is advised.

 - At this time, the geographic extent of these resistant heartworms is not known.

-The goals of treatment are to address the clinical condition of the animal and eliminate adult heartworms and microfilariae.
+The goals of treatment are to address the clinical condition of the animal, to eliminate adult heartworms that cause disease, and to eliminate microfilariae that are infectious to mosquitoes that can vector the infection to other hosts, including back to the treated dog.

 Stabilize dogs presenting with clinical heartworm disease.
 Any or all of the following may be medically indicated: